Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 ## The Basic `<MapRegion>` Component 🗺️ → 📦 → 📍

-Now we have our SVG as a component, I think it only makes sense to make our paths into components.
+Now we have the SVG as a component, I think it only makes sense to also make the paths into components.

 Create a new component called `MapRegion.svelte` and make it take an svgPath that it will output onto the page.